xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ What happens if no recyclers participate in a given cycle?
+- In scenarios where no users participate in recycling native rewards in a specific cycle, the protocol has a mechanism to distribute the XNF buyback rewards (distributed as veXNF with a 1-year lock) proportionally to users based on their recycled contributions in previous cycles.

-- In scenarios where no recyclers participate in a specific cycle, the rewards, which are typically distributed as veXNF, are proportionally allocated based on each recycler's contribution from previous cycles.
-These rewards come with a 1-year lock.
-However, if a cycle experiences a complete absence of recyclers, the accumulated XNF for that cycle will be rolled over to the subsequent cycle, where it awaits distribution to future recyclers.
+- However, in the unlikely scenario where no recyclers have participated in any previous cycles either, the XNF allocated for buyback rewards in the current cycle will not be distributed.
+Instead, it will roll over to the next cycle, where it will await distribution to future recyclers.

+- This contingency mechanism ensures any undistributed XNF from the protocol buyback is preserved for fair future distribution.
+It also guarantees the buyback rewards, when finally distributed as veXNF, are allocated proportionally based on recyclers' contribution levels in prior cycles.
+In this way, the protocol maintains robustness and integrity even in edge cases.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)